apalmieri/Mapster/Configuration.md

 ### Open generics

-If mapping type is generic, you can create setting by passing generic type definition to `ForType`.
+If the mapping type is generic, you can create a setting by passing generic type definition to `ForType`.

 ```csharp
 TypeAdapterConfig.GlobalSettings.ForType(typeof(GenericPoco<>), typeof(GenericDto<>))